TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### BUG FIXES

-- Resolved bug on Connect-JCOnline where OrgID would not set correctly
+- Resolved bug on Connect-JCOnline where JumpCloudOrgID would not set correctly

 ## 1.8.0